-Last week's No. 1, B.o.B's "The Adventures of Bobby Ray" falls to No. 12 with 36,000 -- down 57%.
-It's actually the first album to fall from No. 1 to out of the top 10 this year.
-The last time it happened was back in November of 2009, when John Mayer's "Battle Studies" descended from No. 1 to No. 13 in its second week.
+Last week’s No. 1, B.o.B’s “The Adventures of Bobby Ray,” falls to No. 12 with 36,000—down 57%.
+The set’s percentage decline is in line with what most rock or rap albums experience in their second week, but since this week’s chart is quite busy with new entries in the top 10, its positional slide looks more frightening than usual.
+It’s actually the first album to fall out of the top 10 this year in its drop from the No. 1 slot.
+The last time it happened was in November 2009, when John Mayer’s “Battle Studies” descended from No. 1 to No. 13 in its second week.

-Lady Antebellum's "Need You Now" is one of the few holdovers in the top 10 this week as it stays steady at No. 2 with 97,000 -- though it's up a handsome 28% in sales.
-The album is a likely beneficiary of Mother's Day shopping as the holiday fell on the final day (May 9) of SoundScan's tracking week.
-A bunch of titles on the tally see increases probably due to Mom's Day, like Michael Buble's "Crazy Love" which charges from No. 22 to No. 15 with 29,000 -- up 98%.
-All told, overall album sales are up 11% this week compared to the previous frame.
+Lady Antebellum’s “Need You Now” is one of the few holdovers in the top 10 this week as it stays steady at No. 2 with 97,000.
+However, it’s up a handsome 28% in sales.
+The album is a likely beneficiary of Mother’s Day shopping, as the holiday fell on the final day (May 9) of SoundScan’s tracking week.
+A bunch of titles on the tally see increases probably due to Mom’s Day, like Michael Buble’s “Crazy Love,” which charges from No. 22 to No. 15 with 29,000 (up 98%).
+All told, overall album sales are up 11% this week compared with the previous frame.
+Thanks Mom!

 Carole King and James Taylor join forces on the duets album “Live at the Troubadour,” which starts at No. 4 with 78,000.
 This gives Taylor at least one top 10 album in each decade since the 1970s.
 He last reached the top 10 with “Covers” in 2008.
 As for King, it’s her first visit to the top 10 since 1976 when “Thoroughbred” reached No. 3.

-The Dixie Chicks' Emily Robison and Martie Maguire bow at No. 7 with the self-titled debut album from its new side project Court Yard Hounds (61,000).
-After the Hounds comes AC/DC's "Iron Man 2" set, which falls three places to No. 8 with 55,000 (up 5%, but pushed down the chart in a busy week).
+But wait, there’s more!
+The Dixie Chicks’ Emily Robison and Martie Maguire bow at No. 7 with the self-titled debut album from their new side project Court Yard Hounds (61,000).
+After the Hounds comes AC/DC’s “Iron Man 2” set, which falls three places to No. 8 with 55,000 (up 5%, but pushed down the chart in a busy week).

-The top 10 closes this week with Usher's "Raymond v Raymond," dipping four rungs, even though it has a gain in sales.
-The set shifted 51,000 -- up 7% -- but is pushed back despite its increase, like "Iron Man 2," due to the batch of debuts ahead of it.
+The top 10 closes this week with Usher’s “Raymond v Raymond” dipping four rungs, even though it gains in sales.
+The set shifted 51,000 (up 7%) but is pushed back despite its increase, like “Iron Man 2,” due to the batch of debuts ahead of it.

-Overall album sales in this past chart week (ending May 9) totaled 6.07 million units, up 11% compared to the sum last week (5.46 million) and down 7% compared to the comparable sales week of 2009 (6.50 million).
-Year to date album sales stand at 109.7 million, down 10% compared to the same total at this point last year (122.0 million).
+Overall album sales in this past chart week (ending May 9) totaled 6.1 million units, up 11% compared with the sum last week (5.5 million) and down 7% compared with the comparable sales week of 2009 (6.5 million).
+Year-to-date album sales stand at 109.7 million, down 10% compared with the same total at this point last year (122 million).